Presslabs Development Essentials

 Take a look at all the necessary steps for configuring your SSH keys on Linux , macOS and Windows.

 DNS Records Examples

 DNS records seem confusing for most users and words such as “A record”, “CNAME” or “SPF” can seem rather difficult to grasp.
-To make it easier for you, we have previously written an article that explains the basics of DNS records and also updated the description of the zone management section from our dashboard.
+To make it easier for you, we have previously written an article that explains the basics of DNS records and also updated the description of the zone management section from our Managed Hosting Dashboard.
 You will no longer be confused about what are your nameservers and what to do with them after checking our resources.

 Don’t let DNS frighten you anymore, check out our DNS records examples .